zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-20-appendix-regex.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: regex
 icon: regex
-excerpt: "You cannot efficiently use Sokrates if you do not know at least the basics of regular expressions.
-Sokrates uses regular expressions for two main purposes: to filter and classify files, and to extract and manipulate text to name components, or identify dependencies."
+excerpt: " You cannot efficiently use Sokrates if you do not know at least the basics of regular expressions.
+Sokrates uses regular expressions for two purposes: to filter and classify files, and to extract and manipulate text to name components, or identify dependencies."
 ---

 Jeff Atwood, the co-founder of StackOverflow.com, is a big fan of regular expressions.
 On a shortlist of his mandatory readings for software engineering is the [Regular Expression Cookbook](https://www.amazon.com/dp/1449319432/), and this is what he says: